Vitaly Borker: Biography

 Borker told New York Times reporter David Segal in 2010 that he was born in Russia and moved to the United States with his parents as a child; exactly how old he was at the time is not definitely known.
 After graduating from Edward R. Murrow High School in 1989 and John Jay College of Criminal Justice in 1997 he began training as a police officer, working as a cadet in the office of a unit that patrolled public housing in Brooklyn.
 He soon changed his mind about his career path and enrolled in a school to learn programming.

 Although all classes were taught in English, all the students and teachers at the school were also all Russian immigrants, Borker recalls.
 Students would be taught the bare minimum that would get them hired, and then the school would help them fabricate a résumé and work history to assure that they did.
 "There were a lot of schools like this," he said a decade later.
 "They've all been shut down."

 Borker first went to work for a variety of Wall Street financial firms, including Lehman Brothers, where he worked on the systems that administered the accounts of mutual fund shareholders.
 Dissatisfied with the pay, Borker took a friend up on his side offer to create an online version of his eyeglass store.
 He continued running the online eyeglass store while he worked for Lehman, drawing lawsuits, and judgements, from luxury brands like Chanel for selling counterfeit glasses.
-Shortly before Lehman collapsed in the 2008 financial crisis, he left to go into online retailing full time.
+Shortly before the bankruptcy of Lehman Brothers in the 2008 financial crisis, he left to go into online retailing full time.